National Vision (NASDAQ:EYE) Releases FY 2021 Earnings Guidance

 National Vision (NASDAQ:EYE) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.280-$1.330 for the period, compared to the Thomson Reuters consensus estimate of $1.340.
 The company issued revenue guidance of $2.04 billion-$2.06 billion, compared to the consensus revenue estimate of $2.07 billion.

-National Vision (NASDAQ:EYE) last released its quarterly earnings data on Wednesday, November 10th.
-The company reported $0.38 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.25 by $0.13.
-National Vision had a net margin of 7.49% and a return on equity of 15.80%.
-During the same quarter in the previous year, the business posted $0.52 earnings per share.
-On average, analysts forecast that National Vision will post 1.12 EPS for the current year.
+National Vision (NASDAQ:EYE) last announced its quarterly earnings data on Wednesday, November 10th.
+The company reported $0.38 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.25 by $0.13.
+National Vision had a return on equity of 15.80% and a net margin of 7.49%.
+During the same quarter in the prior year, the firm posted $0.52 earnings per share.
+On average, equities analysts anticipate that National Vision will post 1.12 earnings per share for the current year.

-In related news, CEO L Reade Fahs sold 18,367 shares of the stock in a transaction on Tuesday, August 17th.
-The shares were sold at an average price of $55.02, for a total transaction of $1,010,552.34.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Corporate insiders own 2.30% of the company’s stock.

 About National Vision